biface/ndt/docs/source/install.rst

 .. important::

-    - Versions prior to 0.6.0 are no longer supported.
     - Version 1.0.0 is the first production-stable release with finalized public API names.
+    - Versions prior to 1.0.0 are no longer supported and will be removed from Python Package Index repository.